inssityo/inssityo-backend/docs/API/USER.md

 # USER

+The user model holds user data about them, their lifestyle and current situation.
+The data is used to connect people to make new roommates.

 ## CREATE NEW USER

 New user can be created with only email and password information.
 Whenever an user completes their profile, it will be updated accordingly.